Updated July 6, 2020

 An intake examination is conducted in much the same way as a routine health examination- you should check every inch of the individual, looking for any signs of concerns and providing any necessary treatments.
 While there are a variety of issues you may find during a new duck resident’s intake examination, there are some health challenges that are especially common in new ducks.
 These include:

-- Respiratory Illness– Watch closely, both during the intake examination and during the quarantine period, for any signs of respiratory illness such as discharge from the nares, swelling of sinuses and swelling around the eye, discharge from the eyes, sneezing, open mouth breathing, audible breathing (wet, raspy, squeaky, etc.), and labored breathing, which may include tail bobbing.
+- Respiratory Illness– Watch closely, both during the intake examination and during the quarantine period, for any signs of respiratory illness such as discharge from the either of the pair of openings of the nose or nasal cavity, swelling of sinuses and swelling around the eye, discharge from the eyes, sneezing, open mouth breathing, audible breathing (wet, raspy, squeaky, etc.), and labored breathing, which may include tail bobbing.
 Ducks may look dull and tired with puffed feathers, their head may be tucked, and they may have a poor appetite.
 If one of your residents is showing signs of respiratory illness, work closely with your veterinarian to determine the cause and to ensure appropriate treatment.

-- Mobility Issues– You should assess the duck’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
+- Mobility Issues– You should assess the duck’s mobility by watching them walk and looking for any abnormalities in their A specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport". or shifting of weight when standing.
 When checking their legs, pay extra attention to their feet and joints (especially their hocks), feeling for any heat, swelling, or crepitus (popping or crunching).
 Bumblefoot and arthritis are quite common in bigger ducks, so be sure to work with your veterinarian to evaluate any heat or swelling of feet or legs and any mobility issues to determine the best course of action.
 Sanctuaries are often contacted about ducklings with leg issues, which could be the result of a slipped tendon or congenital deformity.
-Be sure to have the duckling evaluated immediately, as addressing issues as early as possible is imperative.
+Be sure to have the A young duck evaluated immediately, as addressing issues as early as possible is imperative.
 Without knowing exactly what’s going on (typically through diagnostic imaging), you may implement interventions (for example hobbling or physical therapy) that actually cause more harm than good.

 - Parasites- Because sanctuaries often take in individuals who may have had their needs neglected, new duck residents may arrive with internal and/ or external parasites.
 If you do not have experience identifying or treating external parasites, be sure to work closely with your veterinarian or an experienced duck caregiver.
 In addition to submitting a fecal sample, be on the lookout for any concerning sign of internal parasites such as bloody feces.